itismaxim/quest-starter/README.md

 - [ ] GMs and Users can Comment on Games.
 - [ ] Users can search GM and Games.
 - [ ] Sign up through Google.

+## Design Docs
+* [View Site Map][views]
+* [DB schema][schema]

+[views]: ./docs/views.md
+[schema]: ./docs/schema.md

+## Implementation Timeline

+### Phase 1: Auth, Rewrite Readme  (~1 day)
+Start up rails, make users, make auth, and re-figure out how this project is going to work and what my goals are.
+Third time's the charm, eh?
+At least my wireframes are mostly intact.

+### Phase 2: Making Games, Viewing Games (~2 days)
+Solidify the games model, write the views, be able to create and update games.
+Transition everything to backbone: hope she runs nice now.

+### Phase 3: Surveys (~3 days)
+This is either going to be suprisingly easy or an utter nightmare.
+In short: make the survey builder form.
+Each survey can have three(+?) types of input: schedule, fill-in-the-blank, and multiple-choice.
+Each survey needs a name slot.
+If a user is signed in, the survey is associeated with her, but you can also be anonymous.

+### Phase 4: Survey Fill In and View (~1 days)
+A user can visit the site, click on a game, and fill out the survey.
+Then the gm can view the survey, from a list of all the filled out surveys.
+The INTERESTED PLAYERS number on the game should go up for every unique visitor who fills out a survey.

+### Phase 5: Survey Results Fancy Display (~2 days)
+See the aggregate results for a survey.
+Has to be super awesome and easy to read.

+### Phase 6: CSS (everything else)
+YEEEESSSSSS LET'S MAKE IT BEAUTIFUL MWAHAHAHAHAHAHA.

+Table Of Stuff I Will Have To Do